josephmads/jmsite/README.md

 # JMSITE

-This is my personal blog site created using Django.
+This is my personal website created using the Django framework.
+It features custom CSS inspired by my pixelated headshot.